General Messages > General Topics > Life of Faith

 39 But we are not of those who shrink back to destruction, but of those who have faith to the preserving of the soul.

+The life of faith can be very difficult.
+We will experience anguish, sorrow and tears.
 Verse 36 tells us that we need endurance to do the will of God and to receive what was promised.
-A life of faith can be very difficult.
-There may be great sorrow and tears.
-But verse 38 tells us, “If he shrinks back, My soul has no pleasure in him”.
+And verse 38 tells us: “If he shrinks back, My soul has no pleasure in him”.
 So we cannot shrink back when the going gets tough.
-We must constantly remind ourselves that we cannot live on the basis of the visible and the material realm.
+We must constantly remind ourselves that we cannot live according to the visible and the material realm.
 If we live on that basis, the kind of life that God desires us to live does not make sense.
 We can carry on with endurance only because we recognise that total reality includes the realm of the unseen and the eternal.
-It is only when we have such a perspective that all the suffering, pain and anguish in the life of faith make sense.
+It is only when we have such a perspective that all the suffering, pain and agony in the life of faith make sense.

 Hebrews 11:28